chkie/swg-evolve-expertise-calculator/README.md

 npm start
 ```

-5. Database Configuration:
+### Database Configuration

 Configure your PostgreSQL database connection details in the .env file or the relevant configuration file in your project.
 The pg package is used for database interactions.

-6. Verify Installation:
+### Verify Installation

-Once the server is running, you can access the application at the defined HOST and PORT in your .env file, typically http://localhost:3000 for local development.
+Once the server is running, you can access the application at the defined HOST and PORT in your .env file, typically <http://localhost:3000> for local development.

 Feel free to modify and adapt these steps as needed for your specific setup and requirements